Center for Military Veterans, Service Members and Families

-Aside from assisting our Veterans, Service Members and their Families, David enjoys spending time with his wife of five years, Heather, his two sons, Lucas and Eli, and his extended family and friends, as well as painting, writing music and attending church.
+Aside from assisting our Veterans, Service Members and their Families, David enjoys spending time with his wife, Heather, his two sons, Lucas and Eli, and his extended family and friends, as well as painting, writing music and attending church.

 Stacy L. Henley was born in Gulfport, Mississippi and raised in Bay St. Louis, Mississippi.
 Due to Hurricane Katrina she relocated to McHenry, Mississippi with her children Zach and Ryan.

 After earning two degrees from Pearl River Community College, Stacy earned her Bachelor’s Degree in Business Administration with an emphasis in Management from The University of Southern Mississippi Gulf Park.

 Stacy joined The University of Southern Mississippi Gulf Park Campus staff in 1999 as a Financial Aid Clerk in the Office of Financial Aid and Veterans Affairs.
 In 2004, Stacy transitioned to the Financial Aid and Veterans Affairs Specialist and became responsible for certifying VA Educational Benefits for Gulf Park students.
 Stacy serves with care, compassion and dedication the student veteran population on the Gulf Park Campus as their VA Specialist and most recently the staff advisor for the Coast Guard Auxiliary University Program.